tensorflow/tfjs-models/person-segmentation/README.md

 pixels that belong to each of twenty-four body parts.
 It works for a single person, and its ideal use case is for when there is only one person centered in an input image or video.
 It can be combined with a person detector to segment multiple people in an image by first cropping boxes for each detected person then estimating segmentation in each of those crops, but that responsibility is currently outside of the scope of this model.

-[Refer to this blog post](https://medium.com/tensorflow/real-time-human-pose-estimation-in-the-browser-with-tensorflow-js-7dd0bc881cd5) for a high-level description of PersonSegmetation running on Tensorflow.js.

 To keep track of issues we use the [tensorflow/tfjs](https://github.com/tensorflow/tfjs) Github repo.

 ## Installation